-Established in 1993, the Conference facilitates rigorous and in-depth discussion of an overarching topic area in urologic research.
+Established in 1993, the Summer Research Conference (SRC) facilitates rigorous and in-depth discussion of an overarching topic area in urologic research.
 These conferences attract leaders in the field including clinicians and both early-career and established investigators in urology and related fields.
-It provides a forum to promote not only scientific exchange critical to research advancements, but also the careers of early-career investigators through education, networking, mentoring, and encouragement.
+It provides a forum to promote not only scientific exchange critical to research advancements but also the careers of early-career investigators through education, networking, mentoring, and encouragement.
 It also offers an intense and intimate venue to meet research leaders and learn about emerging research concepts and methods.
-The SRC is held every two years at AUA Headquarters in Linthicum, MD, but is on hiatus for 2018.
+The SRC is typicallly held every two years at AUA Headquarters in Linthicum, MD, but is on hiatus for 2018.

 2016 Summer Research Conference

 2016 Topic: Targeting Epigenetics and Genome Regulation to Improve Urologic Health